-Sauerkraut won the blog poll, so by popular demand, this video covers how to make this probiotic filled, nutrient dense traditional food!
 The first video covers a brief history of sauerkraut and what you need on hand to make it.
-The second video covers how to make it yourself quickly and easily in your kitchen.
+The second video covers how to make sauerkraut yourself quickly and easily in your kitchen.

-The sauerkraut recipe I used is straight from Nourishing Traditions Cookbook:
+The sauerkraut recipe I use is straight from Nourishing Traditions Cookbook.

 1 TBL sea salt

 1 TBL caraway seeds

 4 TBL liquid whey